mrtianjin829/elo/README.md

 ## Requirements
 - Nim >= 2.0.4
-  Ensure Nim is installed on your syste.
+  Ensure Nim is installed on your system.